Ideal Submodules versus Ternary Ideals versus Linking Ideals: Ideals and maps

-\brem More generally, by the same proof, a homomorphism between the linking algebras, that preserves the \nbd{21}corner, preserves the reduced linking algebras (and is blockwise on them).
-However, for the linking linking algebras, the proposition may fail.
+\brem More generally, by the same proof, a homomorphism between the linking algebras that preserves the \nbd{21}corner, preserves the reduced linking algebras (and acts blockwise between them).
+However, for the linking algebras, the proposition may fail.
 Indeed, suppose $\cB_E\ne\cB$ is unital so that $\cB=\cB_E\oplus J$, and suppose that $\Phi(E)\ne F$ is complemented in $F$.
 Then we may extend a homomorphism between the reduced linking algebras by any homomorphism from $J$ to $\sK(\Phi(E)^\perp)\subset\sK\rtMatrix{\Phi(E)\\\Phi(E)^\perp}=\sK(F)$. \erem

-So, speaking about linking ideals, we now examine homomorphisms between reduced linking algebras that are blockwise.
-The following theorem is \it{folklore}.
+So, speaking about linking ideals, we now examine homomorphisms that are blockwise between reduced linking algebras.
+Most of the following theorem is \it{folklore}.
+(See Remark \ref{homrem}.)
+We prefer to give an independent and streamlined proof.

 \bthm For a map $u$ from a full Hilbert \nbd{\cB}module $E$ to a Hilbert \nbd{\cC}module the following conditions are equivalent: \begin{enumerate} \item $u$ is a generalized isometry.

 \item $u$ is a ternary homomorphism.